 Role and Expectations of Stride Advocates

-Stride Advocates will participate in trainings in areas related to, but not limited to:
+Stride Advocates will have the opportunity to participate in trainings in areas related to, but not limited to:

 Filing Human Rights Complaints

 Advocating in Education

 Rights and Policing

 Each training will range from 3-6 hours depending on the topic.

 Stride Advocates will learn skills and gain experience in a number of areas including, but not limited to: